 Plus, instead of creating sources in one mode, uploading them, and then re-adding them in another mode, the new Mapbox Studio allows you to drop data files right into the browser (shapefiles, GeoJSON, KML, GeoTIFFs, CSVs, and others).
 Once they’re loaded, they’ll be converted into tilesets and can be styled right from there.

 The way to style different types of features in the Mapbox Studio style editor is by using layers.
 The Mapbox Studio style editor user interface handles layer creation for you, so your days of writing out your styles in CartoCSS code are over!
-Plus, this layer styling provides a whole bunch more options than were ever available before.
+Plus, this layer styling provides a many more options than were ever available in Mapbox Studio Classic.

 Styling in Studio vs writing CartoCSS